MN Weather: Above-Average Temperatures Expected For Weekend, Deer Hunting Opener

 “Even though temperatures will be pretty steady in the 50s, it will feel cooler,” meteorologist Mike Augustyniak said.

-Winds will calm into Saturday where temps will hit the low-60s.
+Winds will calm into Saturday for the deer opener; temps will hit the low-60s.
 Winds of 5 to 10 mph are possible.

-Then, for Sunday, which is the deer hunting opener, temperatures will be even warmer, hitting the mid-60s.
+Then, for Sunday, temperatures will be even warmer, hitting the mid-60s.
 Wind speeds are expected to be similar to Saturday.

 As for next week, mild temperatures in the 50s and a healthy dose of sun looks to be the theme.